habib24457/BistroFoodReview.Api/README.md

 1. How to insert a new rating for a meal?
 -In swagger UI go to section rating and select Post request
 /api/Rating/saveRating

 - saveRating endpoint expects 3 arguments:
-    userId: (which should be already in the db)
-    mealId: (which should be already in the db)
+    userId: remove the default GUID id and you have to take from existing user (api/User/allUsers)
+    mealId: (you have to take from saved meal from existing meal (api/Meal/dailyMenu)
-    stars: which is a double you can choose between 1-5
+    stars: which is a double you can insert between 1-5

-- Note: to get the userId and mealId (for today). run endpoint (/api/User/allUsers)
-for mealId run the endpoint (api/Meal/dailyMenu)
+2. How to test autocomplete endpoint (/api/autocmplete)
+- Enter any first letters from the existing meal names.
+The endpoint will return max 3
+meal name suggestions in an arry, if there is exisitng mealName with the prefix.
+- For example: If you seed the DB: there will be three meal name with EditName1, EditName2, EditName3
+- If you enter in the endpoint 'ed' and execute.
+The endpoint will return the three meal names.